Fechin/reference/laravel.md

 ```

 ### Global Constraint
-Always apply constraint to paramters with this name
+Always apply constraint to parameters with this name
 ```php
 // in App\Providers\RouteServiceProvider
 public function boot()